Sample project with basic authentication

 Most of the endpoints require an access token.
 So, before you do anything else, you need to get a token by running the Platform > Server authentication endpoint.

-are loaded from environment variables.
+1. Click the Body tab to see how values for server_key and secret_key are loaded from environment variables.
 You need to have these values to get an access token.
-In production, you acquire these via the Pismo Console.
-See Authenticating requests for more information. -
+In production, you can acquire these keys from the Pismo Control Center.
+For more information, see Manage access keys.

 {